Terradue/dcs-python-ndvi/src/main/doc/fieldguide/testing.rst

 The node_ndvi node
 ------------------

 This application's workflow has a single node.
-Its identifer is set to *node_ndvi* and it instantiates the :doc:`py-job <nodes/ndvi>` job template.
+Its identifer is set to *node_ndvi* and it instantiates the :doc:`py-ndvi <nodes/ndvi>` job template.

 Here's how this simple workflow is defined: